Three browser tabs, two half-finished documents, and one good idea you are about to forget

 What is the best productivity system for adults with ADHD?

 No single system works for all ADHD brains, but the most effective approaches share three features: short task intervals (15-25 minutes), external accountability structures like body doubling, and visual time tracking.
-Behavioral strategies including cognitive interventions can produce moderate to large effect sizes for executive function improvement [1].
+A meta-analysis of 32 cognitive-behavioral treatment studies found a large improvement in self-reported ADHD symptoms from before to after treatment (Hedges g = 1.00) and a smaller but reliable advantage over control conditions (g = 0.65) [9].
 Start by testing one technique for a week before adding more.

 How does ADHD affect productivity differently than general distraction?